OneRedOak/sample_scala_mongo/README.md

-Scala-buildsample
+Scala Sample with MongoDB
 =================

-Build sample for Scala
+Build sample for Scala with MongoDB.

 Note: This sample does not produce coverage output.